canonical/lxd.dart/README.md

 [![Pub Package](https://img.shields.io/pub/v/lxd.svg)](https://pub.dev/packages/lxd)

-Provides a client to access lxd, which allows you to manage, search and install [snaps](https://snapcraft.io/) on a Linux system.
+Provides a client to access lxd, which allows you to manage containers on a Linux system.

 ## Example